tilokowalski/statify/README.md

 ## Usage

 After setting up the project, users can log in using their Spotify account.
-The dashboard provides an overview of the genres they've listened to in the past 30 days and their proportional deviations.
+The overview provides an overview of the genres they've listened to in the past 30 days and their proportional deviations.

 ## License
 This project is licensed under Apache 2.0 - see [LICENSE](LICENSE) for details.